Institute for the Study of Integrative Healthcare

 Mindfulness as a Wellness Modality - November 16, 2021

-Sponsored by UC's Institute for the Study of Integrative Healthcare and the American College of Healthcare Executives (Central New York Chapter)
+Sponsored by Utica's Institute for the Study of Integrative Healthcare and the American College of Healthcare Executives (Central New York Chapter)

 Presented by Sharon L. Kanfoush, C-IAYT, ERYT500, this virtual presentation focused on the concept and process of "mindfulness," which includes what mindfulness is, what it isn't, and how it can be used to support our individual health and well-being.